Free Entrance Days at US National Forests

 - Check for area alerts – many roads and parks are closed during off-seasons or poor weather, so check with the official forest website for current alerts, local conditions, and ongoing updates

-- Share your plans – be sure to let someone know about your travel plans including departure date, travel destination(s), and expected return date
+- Share your plans – be sure to let someone know about your travel plans, including departure date, travel destination(s), and expected return date

-- Don’t expect cell service – GPS can be unreliable in remote areas, and cell phone coverage is unlikely to be strong when you are deep in the wilderness – download maps in advance, or take waterproof printed maps along with a compass
+- Don’t expect cell service – GPS can be unreliable in remote areas, and cell phone coverage is unlikely to be strong when you are deep in the wilderness – download maps in advance or take waterproof printed maps along with a compass

-- Know the site rules – follow the rules and obtain necessary licenses and permits for restricted activities like fishing and ginseng harvesting
+- Know the site rules – follow the rules and obtain necessary licenses and permits for restricted activities like fishing and ginseng harvesting (as of Feb 2025, Chattahoochee-Oconee National Forests will not issue American ginseng harvest permits due to continued declines and low population levels)

 - Protect valuables from weather – arrange in advance a way to keep essential items dry with Ziplocs or specially designed waterproof bags